librasteve/raku-Dan-Pandas/README.md

 It adapts Dan maintaining **the base set of raku-style** datatype roles, accessors & methods - with a few exceptions as noted below, a Dan::Pandas object can be a drop in replacement for it's Dan equivalent.

 A Dockerfile is provided based on the Python [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook) - ideal for example Dan Jupyter notebooks!
+Also checkout [Dan Jupyter](https://github.com/librasteve/raku-Dan-Jupyter) for more notebook examples.

 _Contributions via PR are very welcome - please see the backlog Issue, or just email librasteve@furnival.net to share ideas!_